hperrin/tunnelgram/README.md

 # Nymph App Template

-A template for a Nymph app.
-Provides a Docker setup that runs MySQL, Nymph PubSub, a Nymph REST endpoint, Tilmeld for user management, and serves your static HTML/JS.
+This is a template for you to use to build an app with Nymph and Tilmeld.

+It provides a Docker setup that runs MySQL, Postfix, Nymph PubSub, and Apache.
+It presents a usable app as a starting point.
+When you're ready to start developing, check out the [API docs](https://github.com/sciactive/nymph/wiki/API-Docs).

 ## Installation